Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Results

 \subsection{Model Selection}

 We estimate BDARMA models with varying autoregressive ($P \in \{0, 1, 2\}$) and moving average ($Q \in \{0, 1\}$) orders for each destination region.
 All models use the ILR transformation and include Fourier terms ($K=6$ harmonics) for both the mean composition and the precision parameter.
 Table~\ref{tab:loo} reports LOO-CV results for EMEA, our primary analysis region.
+Because every specification in Table~\ref{tab:loo} includes the same seasonal-precision component, the comparison isolates dynamic order selection within the chosen model class rather than the marginal contribution of seasonal precision itself.

 The BDARMA(1,1) specification achieves the highest ELPD for three of four destination regions (NAMER, APAC, LATAM), while BDARMA(2,1) is preferred for EMEA, indicating that both autoregressive and moving average components contribute to forecast performance.
 The inclusion of the MA(1) term consistently improves model fit, suggesting that compositional shocks have effects that persist beyond what the AR dynamics alone capture.
 Figure~\ref{fig:loo} visualizes the LOO comparison for EMEA.